sandroboehme/sling-gce-k8s-launchpad/README.md

 ## The status
 *In Development*

 There are missing main things like DB backup and recovery, securing Sling and implementing the suggestions from the MongoDB startup logs.
-But also main cost optimizations like removing the use of a load balancer, use of [GCE preemptiveness](https://cloud.google.com/compute/docs/instances/preemptible), thinking about autoscaling to remove not needed cluster nodes ...
+But also main cost optimizations like removing the use of a load balancer, use of [GCE preemptiveness](https://cloud.google.com/compute/docs/instances/preemptible) and thinking about autoscaling to remove not needed cluster nodes ...

 ## Prerequisites

-### command line tools
+### Command line tools
 - gloud:
 https://cloud.google.com/sdk/
 - kubectl:
 gcloud components install kubectl

-### building and publishing the image
+### Building and publishing the image
 #### Setup the authentication to e.g. Docker Hub
 The different ways to do it can be found in [the fabric8 docu](https://dmp.fabric8.io/#authentication).
 The one that worked for me was, adding the following snippet to `~/.m2/settings.xml`:
 `<settings>